netdata/netdata/docs/collect/application-metrics.md

 -   [PHP-FPM](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/phpfpm/): Collect application
     summary and processes health metrics by scraping the status page (`/status?full`).

-Our [supported collectors list](/collectors/COLLECTORS.md#service-and-application-collectors) shows all of Netdata's application metrics collectors, including those for containers/k8s clusters.
+Our [supported collectors list](/collectors/COLLECTORS.md#service-and-application-collectors) shows all Netdata's application metrics collectors, including those for containers/k8s clusters.

 ## Collect metrics from applications running on Windows

 Netdata is fully capable of collecting and visualizing metrics from applications running on Windows systems.
-The only caveat is that because there is no native Windows version of the Netdata Agent, you must [install the Agent](/packaging/installer/README.md) on a separate system, or a compatible VM.
+The only caveat is that you must [install the Agent](/packaging/installer/README.md) on a separate system or a compatible VM because there is no native Windows version of the Netdata Agent.

-Once you have the Agent running on that separate system, you can follow the [enable and configure doc](/docs/collect/enable-configure.md) to tell the collector to look for exposed metrics on the IP address or hostname of the Windows system, plus the applicable port.
+Once you have the Agent running on that separate system, you can follow the [enable and configure doc](/docs/collect/enable-configure.md) to tell the collector to look for exposed metrics on the Windows system's IP address or hostname, plus the applicable port.

-For example, let's say you have an MySQL database with a root password of `my-secret-pw` running on a Windows system with the IP address 203.0.113.0. you can configure the [MySQL collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/mysql) to look at `203.0.113.0:3306`:
+For example, you have a MySQL database with a root password of `my-secret-pw` running on a Windows system with the IP address 203.0.113.0. you can configure the [MySQL collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/mysql) to look at `203.0.113.0:3306`:

 ```yml